incente/MyWork/README.md

   - (no code cause anniversary with gf)

 17. October 22 |
   I tried to import an object from a external document.
 It worked as far as i can tell.
-But now my spin function wont work anymore.
+But now my spin function does not work anymore.